 |Log in||Log into your Scottish Power account here|

 To provide you with as much accurate information as possible regarding current customers’ experiences with Scottish Power and the supplier’s current standing within the UK energy market we have developed this page.
 Our goal with this is to cut through the noise and offer you an accurate visualization of what you can expect as a customer of Scottish Power.
 While historically, Scottish Power has not performed well in terms of its customer satisfaction, subtle improvements to its processes and a slight rise in its rating on Trustpilot tell us that they may be heading in the right direction.

 As of the Which?
 Energy Survey in 2021, Scottish Power, unfortunately, came in at the low end of the scale customer feedback-wise.
 Of the nearly 7,500 UK energy consumers surveyed, 465 of these were Scottish Power customers who, overall seemed to have their fair share of complaints.
 With a customer score of 55%, Scottish Power has the second-lowest rank of all of the ‘traditional’ UK energy companies, coming in narrowly ahead of NPower, which closed around July of 2021 and transitioned its customers to E.ON Next.

 What do customers say about them?

-- Your case will either be resolved quickly by the customer service advisor, or passed on to a specialist complaint handler for more difficult cases that need investigation
+- Your case will either be resolved quickly by the customer service representative, or it will be passed on to a specialized complaint handler that can resolve difficult cases that may need a thorough investigation.

 - If the complaint remains unresolved, or isn’t resolved to your satisfaction, you can escalate your complaint to their customer services director.